od-c0d3r/TodoApp-Js/README.md

 - Click on the clipboard icon on the extreme right of the dropdown to copy the repository link
 - In your local PC, open your terminal or command prompt in the folder you would like to clone this repository into
 - Type `git clone (copied link)` on the currently opened terminal or command prompt
-- Remember to change `(copied link)` to `git@github.com:od-c0d3r/todo-app.git` which is the name of the repository

-# Getting Start with Testing
+# Getting Started

-- open your Terminal and Navigate to the project destination and type `npm install`
+- Open your Terminal and Navigate to the project destination and type `npm install`
-- To test the whole project use `npm run test`
-- To test test coverage use `npm run test -- --coverage`

 # Authors